MuxN4/port-scanner/README.md

  - Use this tool responsibly and only scan hosts you have permission to scan.

 # Conclusion
-This README provides a comprehensive guide to understanding, installing, and using the enhanced port scanner, including examples and notes on responsible usage.
+This README provides a comprehensive guide to understanding, installing, and using this port scanner, including examples and notes on responsible usage.